 Past Earnings Growth Analysis

-Earnings Trend: G50's earnings have grown significantly by 54.9% per year over the past 5 years.
+Earnings Trend: G50's earnings have grown by 8.8% per year over the past 5 years.

 Return on Equity